 How do I use the MBI for informational only & no-pay claims?

-During the transition period, you can submit either the HICN or MBI to report informational only and no-pay claims in the same place you report the HICN today.
-Starting January 1, 2020, you must submit informational only and no-pay claims using the MBI in the same place you currently report the HICN today - Loop 2010BA, NM1 – Subscriber Name Segment, NM109 (Identification Code for both 837I & P).
+You must submit informational only and no-pay claims using the MBI in Loop 2010BA, NM1 – Subscriber Name Segment, NM109 (Identification Code for both 837I & P).

 Electronic or paper transactions

-How should I submit Home Health (HH) claims with episodes that end after the new Medicare cards start being used?
+How should I submit Home Health (HH) claims with episodes that end after MBIs started being used?